 Or, deploy the app by hand:

-git clone https://github.com/tsykoduk/HCRailsDemo cd HCRailsDemo heroku create heroku addons:create herokuconnect:demo heroku addons:add papertrail git push heroku master
+git clone https://github.com/tsykoduk/HCRailsDemo cd HCRailsDemo heroku create heroku addons:create herokuconnect:enterprise heroku addons:add papertrail git push heroku master

 Now Launch https://dashboard.heroku.com/ and locate your newly created app.